Why the Faroe Islands are Closed for Tourists for Two Days each Year

 The Prime Minister of the Faroe Islands supported the first campaign launched in 2019.
 In an announcement the Prime Minister invited volunteers all over the world to lend a helping hand.
 For two days some sites and attractions will be closed for regular tourists, said Prime Minister, Aksel V. Johannesen.

 The second project was planned to take place in April 2020.
-Covid-19 had everything postphoned.
+Covid-19 had everything postponed.

 The rescheduled second Closed for Maintenance kicked off in 2021 instead.
 Once again the Faroe Islands closed popular sites for two days to all but for passionate people who want to maintain the Faroe Islands as the most unbeatable travel destination.
-The next Closed for Maintenance project will take place from 2-4 May 2024.
+The next Closed for Maintenance project will take place from 1 to 3 May 2025.

 Previously Closed Attractions